shlomif/primesieve-python/README.md

 # Iterating over primes

-Instead of generating a large list of primes and then do something with the primes it is also possible to simply iterate over the primes which uses less memory.
+Instead of generating a large array of primes and then do something with the primes it is also possible to simply iterate over the primes which uses less memory.